narrowspark/automatic/docs/CONFIGURATORS.md

 ```

 You can create your own script executor, create a new executor class in your `Automatic` folder, inside your Package.
 The class needs to extend `Narrowspark\Automatic\Common\ScriptExtender\AbstractScriptExtender`.
-You have a example below:
+You have an example below:

 ```php
 <?php